Last Updated on March 22, 2023

 But for future, high-demanding titles… the performance should be expected to drop off overall.
 It’s currently able to handle Cyberpunk 2077 at high settings with an average of 40-50 FPS.

-The RTX 3060 Ti is the newest series of video cards offered from Nvidia and will be able to handle most of the AAA games today at 1080p, maximum graphics at an average FPS rating of 120+.
+The RTX 3060 Ti is still one of the highest-performing series of video cards offered by Nvidia when it comes to power per dollar spent.
+It will be able to handle most of the AAA games today at 1080p, maximum graphics at an average FPS rating of 120+.
 It’ll also do well with 1440p and will absolutely stand the test of time.

 It runs Cyberpunk 2077 at maximum settings – with RTX on – at an average FPS rate of 60-70.
 A few tweaks to some settings and it’ll run 80+ FPS depending on which settings you’re using.